Linear Integration Setup

 - All communication with Linear uses HTTPS.

-- Only authorized users can view or update integration settings; the key itself is
+- Only authorized users can view or update integration settings; the key itself is never returned to the browser (the UI shows only a masked placeholder).

 Troubleshooting

-- No Linear context / no checklist appears — confirm the issue ID is in the PR
+- No Linear context / no checklist appears: confirm the issue ID is in the PR title or description (not just the branch/commit), and that its team prefix is in your configured Team Keys.

-criteria.
+- "0 requirements" / checklist not posted: the issue has no parseable acceptance criteria.
 Add them as a bulleted list in the issue description or PRD.

-- A teammate can't see the integration in settings — make sure both the person who
+- A teammate can't see the integration in settings: make sure both the person who configured it and the teammate are viewing the dashboard in the organization context, and that it was saved under the org (not a personal account).

-- A finding cites the wrong issue ID — the reviewer quotes IDs it sees **in the
+- A finding cites the wrong issue ID: the reviewer quotes IDs it sees in the code/diff (TODOs, docstrings).
+Keep ticket references in code consistent with the PR's linked issue.

 Next Steps